 See also Palazzolo Acreide history and etymology.

-Map of Palazzolo Acreide & places to visit
+Map of Palazzolo Acreide & popular sights

 Selected places to visit near Palazzolo Acreide